High BP in Pregnancy: Is It Normal?

 As long as you know your numbers and take the right steps, you can keep it under control.

-High blood pressure (hypertension) occurs when the tension in your arteries increases abnormally.
+High blood pressure (Hypertension) occurs when the tension in your arteries increases abnormally.
 This can lead to serious problems, including heart attack and stroke.

-When you are pregnant, your blood pressure is normal until you are approximately 20 weeks.
+Hypertension is a condition with an increase in the force of blood flow through your heart and throughout your body.
+This results in high blood pressure.
+When you are pregnant, your blood pressure is normal until approximately 20 weeks old.
 As your baby grows, your blood pressure starts to rise, but at the same time, your blood volume increases.

 In the last three months of pregnancy, your blood pressure will reach its peak, which can vary between 120/80 to 160/100.
 After delivery, your blood pressure will drop to a normal level within 2-3 days.
+You may experience some symptoms of high blood pressure, such as headache, chest pain, leg cramps, and blurred vision.

 Must Read